ligershark/psbuild/README.md

 # build an msbuild file and execute multiple targets
 Invoke-MSBuild C:\temp\msbuild\proj1.proj -targets @('Demo';'Demo2')

+# You can also create a new MSBuild file with the following
+New-Project | Save-Project -filePath .\new.proj

 # to see what commands are available
 Get-Command -Module psbuild